 The thing is, if there are any toxins in the enamel, it's almost always found on the outside.
 The inside is a different color--either beige or black--and it almost certainly does not contain any toxins.
 So overall, enameled cast iron is probably very safe, stable, and non-reactive--but it's important that you buy a reputable brand to avoid any possibility of toxins in the enamel.

 Nonstick cookware: Both types of nonstick cookware--ceramic and PTFE--contain potentially harmful chemicals.
 Specifically, PTFE cookware can break down at high heat (above about 400F) and release toxic fumes that can make humans sick and are lethal to birds.
 Ceramic nonstick cookware contains titanium dioxide nanoparticles which have been associated with cancerous tumors; the jury is still out on this, however, so we can't say for sure that ceramic nonstick cookware is actually unsafe to use.
-This is a fairly new discovery and there is very little information to be found about it.
+This is a fairly new discovery and there isn't s lot of information to be found about it.

 Stone/Glass/Enamel cookware: Here we're talking about 100% pure glass and stone cookware such as Corningware Visions or Xtrema.
 Though these are technically different substances, they are all inorganic, stone-based materials that are extremely inert (they do not react with food at all).
 Many health bloggers promote stone/glass/enamel cookware as the safest on the market.
 However, all of these cookwares may have the same issues as enameled cast iron cookware above--that is, they may contain small amounts of lead or cadmium.
 However, this is unlikely to be a problem as long as the cookware is manufactured by a reputable maker.